pondersource/solid-typeindex-support/docs/solid-typeindex-support.typeindexhelper.getfromtypeindex.md

 ## TypeIndexHelper.getFromTypeIndex() method

-Retrieves a list of instances from the typeIndex.
+Retrieves all instances of the given RDF class from the user's typeIndexe.

 **Signature:**